A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Dental insurance coverage conforms to ACA regulations

 Pediatric dental coverage that is certified by the health insurance marketplace/exchange has to conform to some ACA regulations, including a ban on lifetime and annual benefit limits.
-This is a big change from pre-2014 individual dental plans, which typically had low annual limits.
-But not all services are covered on the new plans – for example, orthodontia is generally not covered unless it’s “medically necessary,” which is different from cosmetically necessary.
+This is a big change from pre-2014 individual dental plans, which typically had low annual limits (this is still the case for most adult dental plans, as adult dental is not considered an essential health benefit; this could change in some states starting in 2027).9 But not all oral health services are covered on ACA-compliant pediatric dental plans.
+For example, orthodontia is generally not covered unless it's "medically necessary," which is different from cosmetically necessary.

 What is the maximum out-of-pocket limit for pediatric dental coverage?

-As of 2024, the maximum out-of-pocket on stand-alone pediatric dental plans that are certified by the exchange/marketplace is $400 for a single child and $800 for multiple children on the same family policy.
-These limits are up from $375 and $750, respectively, in 2023.
-For 2025, the out-of-pocket maximums will increase to $425 and $850, respectively.2
+As of 2025, the maximum out-of-pocket cap for stand-alone pediatric dental plans that are certified by the exchange/marketplace is $425 for a single child and $850 for multipl children on the same family policy.10 For 2026, those limits increase to $450 and $900, respectively.11

-It’s important to understand that if the pediatric dental coverage is embedded with a medical plan, the policy can be designed so that dental expenses are applied towards the overall deductible and only covered after the deductible is met (unless a state has more restrictive requirements).
-This is a common scenario on plans with embedded pediatric dental, although preventive pediatric dental care is sometimes covered before the deductible is met.
-Health plans can have maximum out-of-pocket costs as high as $9,450 for a single person in 2024, and that could include pediatric dental costs if the coverage is embedded in the medical plan.
+But it's important to understand that if the pediatric dental coverage is embedded within a medical plan, the policy can be designed so that dental expenses are applied towards the overall deductible and only covered after the deductible is met (unless a state has more restrictive requirements).12 This is a common scenario on plans with embedded pediatric dental, although preventive pediatric dental care is sometimes covered before the deductible is met.
+Health plans can have maximum out-of-pocket costs as high as $9,200 for a single person in 2025 (increasing to $10,600 in 2026), and that could include pediatric dental costs if the coverage is embedded in the medical plan.

 Do pediatric dental plans have actuarial value rules?